caryp/knife-rightscale/README.md

  * create action
    * ability to select image other than the default image on ServerTemplate
    * ability to select instance type other than default (needed for cloudstack)
- * add support for instance type (list and for server create)
+ * add support for instance type aka "flavor" (list and for server create)
  * add support for datacents/zone type (list and for server create) ** Private beta
  * display audit entry when server strands